Women in German Studies

-The essay is to be submitted by 1 October.
+Please note that submission for the 2014 round has now closed.
 Presentation of the prize-winning essay and award ceremony at the Women in German Studies AGM and annual meeting (normally in early November).

 The prize consists of £100 for the winner and the submission of the entry for consideration by the editors of German Life and Letters.

 For more information, see the WIGS Postgraduate Essay Entry Specifications